KeepElapsedTime/rs5online/README.md

-# rs5online
+# rs5online (Raspberry Pi5 Online Notify)

 ### Des
-This is a little process for "when you use ResPi5 but forget the cable(micro-HDMI)" You can get the Webhook to know the SSID and private ip for access it via ssh.
+This is a little process for "when you use Raspberry Pi5 but forget the cable(micro-HDMI)" You can get the Webhook to know the SSID and private ip for access it via ssh.

 ### How to?